dotlang/language/doc/Enhancements.md

 Read [Part1] (https://github.com/mm-binary/electron-lang/blob/master/backup/EEP.v1.md).

-\* - Runtime - use concept of c++ smart ptr to eliminate GC
+Y - Runtime - use concept of c++ smart ptr to eliminate GC

-\* - Add native parallelism and communication tools.
+Y - Add native parallelism and communication tools.

-\* - Introduce caching of function output (if it is not void) Maybe this can be done automatically by runtime.
+N - Introduce caching of function output (if it is not void) Maybe this can be done automatically by runtime.

 N - If we really don't want to end statements with `;` then use another notation for comment.